Neural-Systems-at-UIO/nutil/docs/QuantifierReports.rst

 More information on the default regions are found in the CustomRegion files in the Nutil software package, located in the CustomRegion folder.
 The “default” option is a complete brain analysis, which means it includes all the reference atlas regions compiled into broader regions.
 For example, for the Allen Mouse Brain Atlas v3,2017, the custom regions are; the cortex; fiber tracts; hippocampus; olfactory regions; hypothalamus; regions in the striatum and pallidum; midbrain - hindbrain - and medulla; thalamus; cerebellum; and ventricular system.

 2. Alternatively, generate CustomRegion reports based on your own compilations of reference atlas regions.
-Select "custom" and navigate to the relevant TXT or XLSX file.
+Select "custom" and navigate to the relevant CSV or XLSX file.

 There are two options for generating this file:

-* Use the QCAlign software (hierarchy sheet in TXT format).
+* Use the QCAlign software (hierarchy sheet in CSV format).
 * Defined your own regions using the CustomRegionsTemplate.xlsx provided in the CustomRegion folder of the Nutil package.
 Fill in the template exactly as shown below:

 .. image:: cfad7c6d57444e3b93185b655ab922e0/media/image12.png